clashmar/clashmar/README.md

 ## Hello there! 👋

 - 🧑‍💻 I'm a full-stack software developer who loves problem solving.
-- 📝 I specialise in C# and .NET, with a strong understanding of OOP principles.
+- 📝 I specialise in C# and .NET, with a strong understanding of OOP.
 - 🏫 Currently learning Python and React.
 - 💬 Ask me about anything on my profile!